macgamer22/macgamer22.github.io/RealTimeBusRouteMIT/README.md

 How to RUN Instruction:
 1. Signup for an account in Google cloud project.
 2. Create an API key.
-3. Once key is created insert it at line 10 of index.html file.
+3. Once key is created insert it at line 10 of index.html file where it ask for a key.
 4. Run index.html, preferrably chrome broswer.